Specifically engineered to meet the unique needs of active families

 What is Luxury Vinyl?

-Another form of vinyl flooring is sheet vinyl, which is a more cushioned flooring that gets directly adhered to your subfloor during installation.
+Another type of vinyl flooring is sheet vinyl, which is a more cushioned flooring that gets directly adhered to your subfloor during installation.
 The sheet vinyl styles available here at Carpet Land are beautiful and sophisticated, with a touch less realism than LVT or LVP due to coming all in one piece.
 Visit our store to view our entire selection of products.

 Luxury Vinyl Benefits